zengelan/eks-workshop/content/030_container/050_deployguestbook/usefulkubectl.md

 weight: 60
 ---

 The Kubernetes Controller provides a lot of useful commands.
-You can bookmark this <a href="https://kubernetes.io/docs/reference/kubectl/cheatsheet/">kubectl Cheat Sheet</a> for common uses of many of the command parameters.
+You can bookmark the following links for common uses kubectl and learn about many of the command parameters.

+  <a href="https://kubernetes.io/docs/reference/kubectl/overview/">About kubectl</a>
+  <a href="https://kubernetes.io/docs/reference/kubectl/cheatsheet/">kubectl Command Cheat Sheet</a>

 You can explore many of these commands using the help flag:
 ```
   kubectl -h